batyaboyo/batyaboyo/README.md

 # 👋 I'm Tonny Batya

 <div align="justify">
-I am a passionate Full Stack Developer with a keen interest in exploring emerging technologies like Blockchain and Artificial Intelligence.
+I am a passionate Backend Developer with a keen interest in exploring emerging technologies like Blockchain and Artificial Intelligence.
 I am excited to leverage my skills and experience to contribute to innovative projects and make a difference.
-As a proactive and self-motivated individual, I am always looking for new opportunities to learn and grow in my career.
+I'm self-motivated individual, I am always looking for new opportunities to learn and grow in my career.
 I am open to exploring various roles in Software development and believe that my technical skills, excellent communication, collaboration, and problem-solving abilities make me a valuable asset to any team.
 </div>

 <div>